 Below are some well-known companies that provide quick access to funding capital :-

 - ZOPA has been around since 2005 and was one of the first P2P lenders.
-They are primarily for individuals and are based in London
+They are primarily for individuals and are based in London.
+Typical returns are roughly between 5% ~ 6% but are subject to market conditions.

 - Funding Circle allows the general public to supply quick funding to small businesses and get a decent return (Typically 7%).
 It was started in 2010.